Louis-He/ug_connection/README.md

 MAC OS X and expect installed Linux Systems Only.
 Windows Systems are not supported.

+Already tested on MAC OS X > 10.13.
+Uncertain for other versions of OS X system, but should work.

 If you are a windows user, please check @junhaoliao/UG_Remote: https://github.com/junhaoliao/UG_Remote